Developing sylph - a look into bioinformatics tool development

 As any bioinformatics tool developer knows, your algorithms always perform worse on real data than benchmark data.
 There will be some aspect of someone’s data that violates your method’s assumptions.
 However, the data Florian showed me seemed fishy enough that it wasn’t just due to a small biological violation of the model… it seemed systemetically off.

-A key component of sylph’s model is a stochastic uniformity assumption for read sequencing.
+A key component of sylph’s model is a stochastic uniformity assumption for read sequencing, leading to Poisson statistics for sequencing.
 After thinking for a while, I knew this had to be the issue.
-However, it was not clear if this was an inherent issue with the model, or a technological issue.
+However, it was not clear if this was an inherent issue with the model, or a technological artefact.

-An unwritten law in bioinformatics is that if you’re not sure what’s happening, you visualize it in the IGV.
-So I manually inspected read alignments, and I found way more duplicated sequences than I expected.
-It turned out that PCR duplicates were messing up sylph’s statistical model.
+An unwritten law in bioinformatics is that if you don’t know what’s happening, you visualize it in the IGV.
+So I manually inspected some read alignments, and I found way more duplicated sequences than I expected.
+It turned out that PCR duplicates were messing up sylph’s statistical model, violating the Poisson assumption.
 Did you know that many Illumina sequencing runs can have > 30% of reads being PCR duplicates?
-I did not.
+Perhaps embarassingly, I did not.

 After discovering this issue, I came up with a simple locality-sensitive hashing algorithm for removing PCR duplicates.
 This seemed to work okay, but I had to rerun a few of my results.
 This led to an important update and a preprint revision; the revision was also motivated due to people being mad at me for not benchmarking against the latest version of MetaPhlAn :) (lesson learned).
 This was completed in January 2024.